Don Fornes

 - Surety Underwriter Limit.
 Surety bond underwriters typically set a single project limit based on their detailed evaluation of the subcontractor's financial and operational capacity.
 This value provides a reliable benchmark backed by professional underwriting standards.

 - Last Fiscal Year Revenue.
 Using 25% of the subcontractor's annual revenue helps ensure that the awarded project is proportional to the subcontractor's overall financial activity.
-This approach ensures your project isn’t the sole source of the subcontractor’s viability.
+This approach ensures one project isn’t the sole source of the subcontractor’s viability.

 - Cash Balance + Available Line of Credit.
 This method assesses liquidity and financial flexibility by factoring in cash reserves and credit availability.
 Multiplying the sum by 3.0 provides a conservative estimate of the subcontractor's capacity to finance a single project.